dariseejr/newstuff/README.md

-# newstuff
+# INLS 161 repository

-INLS 161 practice
+This repository is for INLS 161 practice.
+We going to be doing some cool shit.